abaiesu/NeuralNetworkCPP/README.md

 5 : CIFAR (to test that the code doesn't break), way too small for actual learning

-The file test shows the results of the CNN architecture chosen for the CIFAR data set in Python.
+The file test.ipynb shows the results of the CNN architecture chosen for the CIFAR data set in Python.
 On the training data, 90% accuracy.
 On unseen data, around 50% (still better than a random guess).